pimvh/nftables/README.md

         ct state new accept

+# these are the variable definition, which are included with depends_on
+# make sure the keys match
+# see molecule/default/vars/test.yaml for an example
 nftables_variables:
   header:
-    note: this is a simple firewall, for ipv4 and ipv6
+    comment: this is a simple firewall, for ipv4 and ipv6
     def: "# built by me :)"

   tcp_ports:
-    note: tcp ports configuration
+    comment: tcp ports configuration
     def: |
       {% if nftables_open_tcp_ports_global %}define OPEN_TCP_PORTS = { {{ nftables_open_tcp_ports_global | join(",") }} }{% endif +%}
       {% if nftables_open_tcp_ports_local %}define LOCAL_OPEN_TCP_PORTS = { {{ nftables_open_tcp_ports_local | join(",") }} }{% endif +%}
       {% if nftables_open_tcp_ports_vpn %}define VPN_TCP_PORTS = { {{ nftables_open_tcp_ports_vpn | join(",") }} }{% endif +%}

-  ... (see defaults/main.yaml)
+  ...

 ```